OpenBankProject/OBP-API/README.md

 * Run a single test.
 For instance right click on test/scala/code/branches/MappedBranchProviderTest and select Run Mapp...

 * Run multiple tests: Right click on code and select Run.
 If need be:
     Goto Run / Debug configurations
-    Select or create  a "ScalaTests in code" configuration, give some more memory: -Xmx1512M -XX:MaxPermSize=512M
+    Test Kind: Select All in Package
+    Package: Select code
-    Important: Put /your-path-to/OBP-API in the "working directory" field
+    Add the absolute /path-to-your-OBP-API in the "working directory" field

     Make sure your test.default.props has the minimum settings (see test.default.props.template)